sensu/sensu-check-log/README.md

 ### File Selection with Modification Time

 When using the `--log-file-expr` option with wildcard patterns, multiple log files may match the expression.
 By default, all matching files are monitored.
-However, you can use the `--use-latest-mtime` flag to monitor only the file with the most recent modification time.
+However, you can use the `--mtime` flag to monitor only the file with the most recent modification time.

 This feature is particularly useful in log rotation scenarios where:
 - Log files are rotated with timestamps (e.g., `app.log`, `app.log.1`, `app.log.2`)
 - You want to monitor only the actively written log file
 - Multiple log files exist but only the newest is relevant

-The modification time comparison helps ensure that you're always monitoring the most current log file, similar to the `CompareByLastUpdate` feature found in other log monitoring tools.

 ## Contributing